 Medaria Arradondo was on the stand for most of Monday.
 After reviewing all of the video footage of Floyd’s arrest and death, Arradondo said that he believes Chauvin’s actions violated the Minneapolis Police Department’s policies on de-escalation, use of force, and rendering medical aid to a person in custody.
 He mentioned that while it is important that police officers get home safe at night, it is also safe that community members get home safe.
-“It is my firm belief that the one singular incident we will judged forever on, will be our use of force,” he said.
+“It is my firm belief that the one singular incident we will judge forever on, will be our use of force,” he said.
 Arrandono ended his testimony by saying that Chauvin violated MPD policy.
 “Of course he’s on trial for murder and manslaughter,” he said.
 “Not for violating policy.”
-Due to this, he is now be cross-examined.
+Due to this, he is now being cross-examined.

 Katie Blackwell, Prior Minneapolis Police Department Commander:

 Kaite Blackwell was the commander of the MPD until January of this year.
 She said that she has known Chauvin and worked with him for about 20 years.
 When shown a picture of Chauvin with his neck on Floyd’s neck, she confirmed that it was not consistent with MPD training.
 Blackwell also testified that the policy is: a neck restraint is compressing one or both sides of the neck using an arm or leg.
 But MPD trains officers to use one arm or two arms.
 “I don’t know what kind of improvised position that is,” she said.
 “So that’s not what we train.”

 Dr. Bradford Langenfeld, ER Doctor: